mrffr/memory-aid/README.md

 # memory-aid
 Uses spaced repetition to help with memorizing facts.
-Space repetition is the idea of developing long term memorization by testing retention at increasing intervals.
+Space repetition is the idea of developing long term memorization by testing information retention at increasing intervals.

-This program is very simple, it can handle text and uses the terminal for interaction.
-There are much more fully featured programs out there if you want something else.
+This program is very simple, it handles text and uses the terminal for interaction.
+There are much more fully featured programs out there, such as anki, if you want something with more features.

-The question 'database' is just a json file.
-You can tag questions and then review questions from a certain tag, this provides some basic topic separation.
+The user creates their own set of questions and can tag their questions.
+The question 'database' is just a json file so you can easily access it and modify it with any text editor.
+The tags exist to provide some basic topic separation, useful for when you have a few hundred questions due.

+## Questions
 To get started create a file and put questions in it, in the following format: question,answer,tag1,tag2